 Mugie Conservancy’s conservation efforts for this fragile species are ongoing and unwavering.
 Find out how its operation as a low-impact cattle ranch alongside preserving delicate ecosystems and wildlife has propelled Mugie to the forefront of conservation.

 Governors’ Mugie House is the latest addition to the Governors’ Camp Collection and offers a casually luxurious base from which to explore the diverse and unparalleled beauty of northern Kenya.
-Located in the north of Mugie Conservancy, you can enjoy a myriad of activities, stunning scenery and abundant wildlife, including some of the regions rare, endemic species.
+Located in the north of Mugie Conservancy, you can enjoy a myriad of activities, stunning scenery and abundant wildlife, including some of the region’s rarer, endemic species.

 By Jessica Savage, Governors’ Camp Collection